machineagency/science-jubilee/docs/building/building_a_jubilee.md

 (assembly-instructions)=
 ## Assembly Instructions

 The instructions must be completed sequentially from Section 1 to Section 3.
 Instructions in the same section don’t explicitly depend on each other, so they can be done at the same time with a friend.
-In total, plan for ~30 hours within a week to complete a first-time build.
+In total, plan for ~30 hours within a full week to complete a first-time build.

 ```{tip}
 We recommend isolating the build window to within a week and building with no more than two or three individuals in total.
 This will help reduce the startup cost of picking up where you left off and minimize issues that might come up from poor understanding of the full system.
 Ideally, all individuals should be involved from the beginning of the process.